carbon-language/carbon-lang/flang/documentation/C++style.md

 will be implicitly deleted.
 When neither copy nor move constructors or assignments should exist for a class, explicitly `=delete` all of them.
-1. Make single-argument constructors (other than copy and move constructors) explicit unless you really want to define an implicit conversion.
+1. Make single-argument constructors (other than copy and move constructors) 'explicit' unless you really want to define an implicit conversion.
 #### Overall design preferences
 Don't use dynamic solutions to solve problems that can be solved at build time; don't solve build time problems by writing programs that